 So about that souvenir...

-The souvenir itself returns to its original role as a safety-oriented token of our appreciation for your participation.
-This means you may place your placard wherever you'd like, as long as your wear it proudly and show your Commute Challenge spirit!
-Write your name or team name on the card, and place the card in your spokes, attach it to your bag or jacket as a fun piece of flare or affix it to your bike as a bike license plate.
+The souvenir itself returns to its original role as a fun token of our appreciation for your participation.
+This means you may place your button wherever you'd like, as long as your wear it proudly and show your Commute Challenge spirit!
+Attach it to your bag or jacket as a fun piece of flare.
+Souvenirs are not required for participation.

 Do I have to be a member of Cascade Bicycle Club to participate?

 Nope- anyone can join the Commute Challenge.
-That said, Cascade Bicycle Club is working for you every single day of the year, advocating for safer streets and bike-friendly workplaces, educating cyclists of all ages and abilities, and coordinating great programs like the Commute Challenge.
+That said, Cascade Bicycle Club is working for you every single day of the year: advocating for safer streets and bike-friendly workplaces, educating cyclists of all ages and abilities, and coordinating great programs like the Adobe Commute Challenge presented by F5.
 Please join us!

 How do I join a team?